deestroy/SYSC-3010/README.md

 - HX711 Sensor
 - SenseHat
 - 3x Raspberry Pi
+-
-### Connecting Hardware components
+### Connecting Hardware Components
 1. To connect the servo motor follow the description below.
 -  Motor's VCC (Red) ⟶ Raspberry Pi 3.3V Pin
 -  Motor's GND (Brown/Black) ⟶ Raspberry Pi GND Pin
 -  Motor's Pulse ⟶ Raspberry Pi Pin 11 (GPIO 17)

 The camera is connected the camera port.
 More information on how to connect and setup the camera can be found [here](https://thepihut.com/blogs/raspberry-pi-tutorials/16021420-how-to-install-use-the-raspberry-pi-camera).

-3. On the same Raspberry Pi as the camera, connect the load cell to the HX711 sensor as described below.
+2. On the same Raspberry Pi as the camera, connect the load cell to the HX711 sensor as described below.
 - E+ ⟶ Red
 - E- ⟶ Black
 - A+ ⟶ White